the Voice of

 Jul 2, 2000

-The result of the recent Spanish general election, on March 12th, was a spectacular step backwards for the left-wing parties.
+The result of the recent Spanish general election, on March 12th, was a spectacular step backward for the left-wing parties.
 Their regression was even greater than in the European and local elections in June 1999.
-The right wing "People's Party," led by José Maria Aznar, which has been in government since 1996, won an absolute majority of the seats with 44% of the vote, an increase of 400,000 over the previous general election.
+The right wing "People’s Party," led by José Maria Aznar, which has been in government since 1996, won an absolute majority of the seats with 44% of the vote, an increase of 400,000 over the previous general election.

 The Socialist Party (PSOE), which had been in the government from 1982 to 1996, lost two million votes compared to 1996, about 20% of its electorate.
 The second left-wing party, the coalition known as Izquierda Unida (United Left), which was centered around the Communist Party (CP), lost around one million votes, or almost half its 1996 electorate.

 Some months before the election, Almunia, the General Secretary of the PSOE, and the CP’s Frutos, made an agreement to present a sort of united left, in an attempt to contain the electoral retreat of the left-wing parties.
 Unquestionably, it failed in its aim to seduce the working class.
 The increased abstention (from 23% in 1996 to 30% in March 2000) seems to have come mostly from poor left-wing voters who were deeply disappointed by the policies of the left-wing parties.
 And it is hard to see how this united left program, which was drawn up in haste with the aim of preventing a predicted electoral defeat, could have inspired confidence among Spanish workers.
 They were already demoralized by the policies these parties had carried out over the past two decades, even while claiming to represent the workers’ interests.

 The present crisis of the left-wing parties stems from the long process which began with Franco’s death, unfolding in subsequent years as the PSOE, having marginalized the CP, took the front of the political stage as the recognized manager of capitalist interests in government.